yurihs/sublime-vscode-theme/README.md

 ## Text contrast issues

-Due to the lack of color customization options offered by VSCode, the light sidebar causes a few UI elements to be unreadable.
+Due to the lack of color customization options offered by VSCode, the light sidebar causes a few UI elements to be slightly hard to read.
 I'm working on resolving this problem.
 See [issue 1](https://github.com/yurihs/sublime-vscode-theme/issues/1) for more details.